Nate Lowe Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to pace the league.
+- The pitching staff for the Twins has a collective 9.6 K/9 to lead the league.

-- The Twins' 3.92 team ERA ranks eighth among all MLB pitching staffs.
+- The Twins' 3.93 team ERA ranks seventh among all MLB pitching staffs.

-- Twins pitchers combine to give up 149 total home runs at a clip of 1.2 per game (to rank 15th in baseball).
+- Twins pitchers combine to surrender 152 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- The right-hander last appeared on Saturday against the Pittsburgh Pirates, when he went six scoreless innings while giving up six hits.
+- The righty last appeared on Saturday against the Pittsburgh Pirates, when he threw 6 2/3 innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.